the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 A different set is needed to perform maintenance tasks.
 An end user operating the assembled project might require an entirely distinct skillset (and documentation).

 **Take particular care about safety instructions.
-OSH makers are not always trained engineer and may not recognize dangerous from safe manipulations.**
+OSH makers are not always formally trained engineers and may not be able to easily differentiate between dangerous and safe manipulations.**

 Your project documentation may also include a functional overview of the project's parts or modules, as well as a short description of the software needed to use the hardware.
 Also give an overview of the state of the hardware, software and documentation (current state, ongoing development, and/or any future plans for the project), and other information you think may be useful for newcomers.